yusuke1999/PDRL-deconvolution/README.md

 # PDRL: Position-Dependent Richardson-Lucy deconvolution
-Code for this paper
+Code for this paper [arXiv](https://arxiv.org/abs/2306.13355)

 **Please note that the provided code is not a finished product, and we do not guarantee its functionality or suitability for any specific purpose.
 Use it at your own risk.**

-## Overview
+## Overv-iew
 Position-Dependent Richardson-Lucy (PDRL) deconvolution is an extension of the Richardson-Lucy deconvolution method, specifically designed for images with multiple positional point spread functions (PSFs).

 ![001](figures/casA_PDRL.jpg)<br>
-Figure 2. (a) X-ray image in the 0.5\UTF{2013}7.0 keV band of Cas A obtained with Chandra. (a-1, -2, -3) Enlarged images specified by the colored frames in (a). (b) Same as (a), but for the RLsv-deconvolved results.
+Figure 2. (a) X-ray image in the 0.5-7.0 keV band of Cas A obtained with Chandra. (a-1, -2, -3) Enlarged images specified by the colored frames in (a). (b) Same as (a), but for the RLsv-deconvolved results.
 The unit of flux in the images is $\rm{photons~cm^{-2}~s^{-1}}$.

 The 35 x 35 pixel spacing of PSFs used in the above PDRL image.
 ![002](figures/PSFs_35bin.jpg)
 Cas A image (Obs.
-ID = 4636) and the two-dimensional probabil- ities of the PSFs.
+ID = 4636) and the two-dimensional probabilities of the PSFs.
 The integral of each PSF is normalized to be 1.
 The PSF color scale is a fixed range.
 The location of the optical axis is indicated with a green cross.

 ## Our Environments
 * DISTRIB_ID=Ubuntu